oshaughnessy/sierramountainll/_pages/fields.md

 ## League Boundaries

+SMLL only registered a Challenger team with Little League for the 2026 season.
 Our official boundary map is below.
 Check if your player's address or school falls within our area using the official
 [LL League Finder](https://www.littleleague.org/play-little-league/league-finder/){:target="_blank"}.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/smll-boundary-map-official.jpg){: .align-center}